 [Aug 2021] Joined the Department of Computer Science and Engineering at Wright State University as an assistant professor.

-[Apr 2021] A paper about watermarking-based defense against adversarial attacks was accepted to IJCNN 2021.
+[Apr 2021] A paper about defense against adversarial attacks was accepted to IJCNN 2021.

 [Dec 2020] A paper about turning adversarial attacks into social media privacy protection was accepted to SDM 2021.

-[Jul 2020] Our paper titled "Plagiarism Detection of Multi-threaded Programs using Frequent Behavioral Pattern Mining" received SEKE 2020 Best Paper Award.
+[Jul 2020] A paper "Plagiarism Detection of Multi-threaded Programs using Frequent Behavioral Pattern Mining" received SEKE 2020 Best Paper Award.

 [Jun 2020] A paper about enhancing robustness of graph convolutional networks was accepted to ECML-PKDD 2020.

 [Apr 2020] Two papers about multi-threaded program plagiarism detection and compiler identification respectively were accepted to SEKE 2020.

 [Mar 2020] Our proposed project "Turning Attacks into Protection: Social Media Privacy Protection Using Adversarial Attacks" was funded by Seed Grant Award from Center for Security Research and Education (CSRE) at the Pennsylvania State University in an amount of $30,197.